 4. Advice: Don’t Dish It or Take It

 Advising during the holidays usually provokes people and brings up resentments.
 If there are disagreements you have with someone, the best approach is to validate that person’s advice and let them know that their opinion makes sense.
-Our family therapists of Houston can confirm that, by validating the person, you are disarming them from having to continue their battle with you to prove their point.
+Our family therapists can confirm that, by validating the person, you are disarming them from having to continue their battle with you to prove their point.

 When a family member decides to give you advice, do not take it personally.
 Your happiness during the holidays should not bank on how everyone else is feeling or acting.
 Remember that everybody has their set of issues and sometimes rude comments are a reflection of what struggles that person may be experiencing.
 Make sure you know your boundaries and take people’s advice with a grain of salt.
 Most of the times, they are not intentionally trying to hurt you.
 Be respectful of any unwanted help by telling the giver of the advice that you appreciate their opinion and walk away.
 You don’t need to take responsibility for their views.